libsdl-org/libtiff/doc/functions/libtiff.rst

       - return number of tiles in an image
     * - :c:func:`TIFFOpen`
       - open a file for reading or writing
+    * - :c:func:`TIFFOpenExt`
+      - open a file for reading or writing  with options, such as re-entrant error and warning handlers may be passed
     * - :c:func:`TIFFOpenW`
       - opens a TIFF file with a Unicode filename, for read/writing
+    * - :c:func:`TIFFOpenWExt`
+      - opens a TIFF file with a Unicode filename, for read/writing with options, such as re-entrant error and warning handlers may be passed
+    * - :c:func:`TIFFOpenOptionsAlloc`
+      - allocates memory for :c:type:`TIFFOpenOptions` opaque structure
+    * - :c:func:`TIFFOpenOptionsFree`
+      - releases the allocated memory for :c:type:`TIFFOpenOptions`
+    * - :c:func:`TIFFOpenOptionsSetMaxSingleMemAlloc`
+      - limits the maximum single memory allocation within ``libtiff``
+    * - :c:func:`TIFFOpenOptionsSetErrorHandlerExtR`
+      - setup of a user-specific and per-TIFF handle (re-entrant) error handler
+    * - :c:func:`TIFFOpenOptionsSetWarningHandlerExtR`
+      - setup of a user-specific and per-TIFF handle (re-entrant) warning handler
     * - :c:func:`TIFFPrintDirectory`
       - print description of the current directory
     * - :c:func:`TIFFRasterScanlineSize`
-      - eturns the size in bytes of a complete decoded and packed raster scanline
+      - returns the size in bytes of a complete decoded and packed raster scanline
     * - :c:func:`TIFFRasterScanlineSize64`
       - return size as :c:type:`uint64_t`
     * - :c:func:`TIFFRawStripSize`